Sarah-Bue/knit-space/README.md

 - [Lighthouse](https://developer.chrome.com/docs/lighthouse/overview) was used to measure the page's quality.

 - [CDNJS](https://cdnjs.com/) was used to deliver external libraries on the website.

+- [Lucidchart](https://www.lucidchart.com) was used to create the Entity Relationship Diagrams.

 [Back to top ⇧](#knitspace)